WHY IS GETTING A 401k LOAN ON THE RISE?

 Prior to 2010, plan loans were covered by the Truth in Lending Act (the federal law mandating disclosure of a variety of loan facts).
 One such required disclosure included the total amount of interest the borrower would pay if the loan wasn’t paid off until the end of its term.
 Plan sponsors can still provide this information so that prospective borrowers understand the loan’s total cost.

-EXPLAINING THE PROS AND CONS OF A 401(K) LOAN TO EMPLOYEES
+EXPLAINING THE DISADVANTAGES OF A 401k LOAN TO EMPLOYEES

 In certain circumstances plan loans can be a good choice.
-However, they’re not always cost effective — for both the participant and the plan.
-Be sure to discuss the pros and cons of plan loans with your participants.
+However, they’re not always cost effective—for both the participant and the plan.
+Be sure to discuss the pitfalls of plan loans with your participants.

 IMPORTANT!
 Remember that plan sponsors and administrators need to properly document approved participant plan loans to prevent the loan from being treated as a taxable distribution.